-- the building is located (or proposed to be located) above or close to a source area or groundwater plume that cannot practically be remediated within a reasonable period of time, and - a Level 3 risk assessment has been carried out for occupiers of the building, and - the risk assessment indicates a hazard index for threshold chemicals of greater than 1, or a carcinogenic risk for non-threshold chemicals of greater than 10-5, or - credible changes to the groundwater flow regime could result in the acceptable risk levels for a proposed building being exceeded, and it would, therefore, be rational to incorporate protection measures into the construction.
+- the risk assessment indicates a hazard index for threshold chemicals of greater than 1, or a carcinogenic risk for non-threshold chemicals of greater than 10-5, or - credible changes to the groundwater flow regime could result in the acceptable risk levels for a proposed building being exceeded, and it would, therefore, be rational to incorporate protection measures into the construction.

 Tables 7 and 8 were originally developed to assess protection requirements for bulk ground gases.
-However, the protection measures listed in Table 9 will be effective in managing trace gas intrusion into buildings provided that, at the design stage, an assessment is made of the gas transmission rate and chemical resistance (including long-term durability) of membranes and other materials used in the protection system to the contaminants of concern and environmental conditions at the site.
-However, the following significant differences exist:
+However, the protection measures listed in Table 9 will be effective in managing trace gas intrusion into buildings provided that, at the design stage, an assessment is made of the gas transmission rate